quxflux/cuda_median_filter/README.md

 * no ROI support
 * anchor is always centered in filter mask
 * only single channel images are supported
+* filter size and data type has to be known at compile time (or a predefined set of configurations has to be instantiated manually and to be selected from at runtime)

 ## Results